amrtarek-dev/knowledge/Software Engineering/0-Basics/1-SDLC.md

 The Output of this phase is a **software requirements specification (SRS)** which where the requirements are documented in, and all stakeholders must agree

-### SRS
-Software requirements specifications is the process of collecting and documenting the set of requirements that the software needs to adhere to.
-It may include a set of use cases that describe the business needs and user flows that the software must implement.

-SRS  are 4 categories:
-- Functional: Functions of the software
-- External & user interface: Users and interactions with other hardware or software.
-- System features: Functions of the system
-- Nonfunctional: performance, safety, security, quality.

 #### 2. Design Phase: (Requirements to Architecture)
 In this phase the **requirements** are gathered from the SRS to develop an **architecture** by breaking down requirements into sets of related components.